lron/KEA-courses/Security-Engineering/SE_resources.md

 ## Container and CI/CD pipeline security

 - [Container security best practices: Comprehensive guide](https://sysdig.com/blog/container-security-best-practices/)
+- [All about that base image](https://uploads-ssl.webflow.com/6228fdbc6c97145dad2a9c2b/624e2337f70386ed568d7e7e_chainguard-all-about-that-base-image.pdf) - Using “quiet” base images, minimal images with few or no vulnerabilities and built-in security, can reduce security debt, decrease the developer’s workload, and improve development velocity.
+- [Building minimal Docker containers for Python applications](https://blog.realkinetic.com/building-minimal-docker-containers-for-python-applications-37d0272c52f3) - On how to keep the image size to a minimum.
+- [Best practices when writing a Dockerfile for a Ruby application](https://lipanski.com/posts/dockerfile-ruby-best-practices) - Even though the article focuses on Ruby applications, the best practices mentions are well applicable to all kinds of Dockerfiles, and it's full of examples.
+It's particularly interesting the part explaining how to avoid leaking secrets inside your docker history.
 - [Intro To Docker: Why And How To Use Containers On Any System | Hackaday](https://hackaday.com/2018/09/05/intro-to-docker-why-and-how-to-use-containers-on-any-system/)
 - [10 real-world stories of how we’ve compromised CI/CD pipelines – NCC Group Research](https://research.nccgroup.com/2022/01/13/10-real-world-stories-of-how-weve-compromised-ci-cd-pipelines/)
 - [Securing DevOps — Review of Approaches | by Arseny Chernov | Medium](https://medium.com/@arsenyspb/securing-devops-review-of-approaches-a801742630ca)